 - Add in egg and vanilla.

 - Add in flour, baking powder, and 1/2 cup confectioners sugar.
 With the mixer on low, gradually beat into creamed mixture.

 - Gently fold in the sprinkles by hand.
 The more you fold, the more likely the sprinkles will bleed, so fold until just incorporated.

-Using a 2-tablespoon cookie scoop, scoop dough, and then roll in the remaining 1/2 cup of confectioners’ sugar.
+- Using a 2-tablespoon cookie scoop, scoop dough, and then roll in the remaining 1/2 cup of confectioners’ sugar.
 Place approximately 6 dough balls on each of the lined baking sheets.
 Use the bottom of a glass or your hand to flatten out the dough a little bit.